NiShITa-code/Predictivemaintenance/README.md

-# Predictive Maintenance with RNN, GRU, LSTM, and LSTM+Attention
+# Predictive maintenance with RNN, GRU, LSTM, and LSTM+Attention

 A PyTorch project for comparing recurrent models on Remaining Useful Life (RUL) prediction using the NASA CMAPSS turbofan engine dataset.